 30% Fat | 30% Protein | 40% Carbohydrates

-- Carbohydrates - are your vegetables and your starches.
+Carbohydrates - These are your vegetables and starches.
 Just think sweet potato and rice cakes.

 The sheet below is set up to be sure that your child gets each one of the "macro nutrients" listed above.
 All you do is pick one item from each of the categories below:

-- Be sure you have a fat "circle" in their somewhere
+Be sure you have a fat "circle" in there somewhere

-Picking one of each of these... man it really does create a healthy, well-rounded meal for you children.
+Picking one of each of these really does create a healthy, well-rounded meal for you children.

 Ultimately, you can mix and match in any way, but you know your child is covered on their nutrients without having to be crazy creative each time you pack a lunch.